oonid/oo.or.id/content/contents/install-moodle.md

 -rw-r----- 1 www-data www-data 699 Mar 23 04:55 /var/www/html/moodle/config.php
 ```

-Afterward, confirm the conditions. (copyright, license, etc),
+Afterward, confirm the conditions (copyright, license, etc),
-and then we'll redirected to Moodle admin page to check the minimum configuration settings:
+and then we'll be redirected to the Moodle admin page to check the minimum configuration settings:

 ```
 http://192.168.122.123/moodle/admin
 ```

-If all the minimum configuration passed, the Moodle installation processing is starting, showing Moodle's installed modules.
-At the end of the installation, page `editadvanced.php` will configure the main administrator (admin) account for password and email address.
+If all the minimum configuration passes, the Moodle installation processing starts, showing Moodle's installed modules.
+At the end of the installation, the page `editadvanced.php` will configure the main administrator (admin) account for the password and email address.

-Next redirected to Dashboard: `http://192.168.122.123/moodle/my`.
+Next, we'll be redirected to the Dashboard: `http://192.168.122.123/moodle/my`.

-If you see many unloaded files (image, JS, CSS, etc) in the browser, check the default `access.log` for HTTP 404.
+If you see many unloaded files (images, JS, CSS, etc.) in the browser, check the default `access.log` for `HTTP 404`.

 ```
 $ sudo tail -f /var/log/nginx/access.log | grep 404
 ```

-One the tricks is change the `slasharguments` at configuration, add `$CFG->slasharguments = false;` before `require_once(__DIR__ . '/lib/setup.php');` in `/var/www/html/moodle/config.php` [^10][^11].
-We'll do this temporary, as the SCORM packages required the `slasharguments`, until we reconfigure the Nginx to support the `slasharguments`.
+One of the tricks is to change the `slasharguments` in the configuration; add `$CFG->slasharguments = false;` before `require_once(__DIR__ . '/lib/setup.php');` in `/var/www/html/moodle/config.php` [^10][^11].
+We'll do this temporarily, as the **SCORM** packages require the `slasharguments`, until we reconfigure Nginx to support the `slasharguments`.

 Reconfigure Nginx to support `slasharguments`, change from:

 ```
         location ~ \.php$ {
                 include snippets/fastcgi-php.conf;